23 January 2018

 Respond immediately to any contact

-If you haven’t had a positive response after a few applications, re-visit your profile and your messages to the host.
+If you haven’t had a positive response to a few applications, re-visit your profile and your messages to the host.
 Do you need to change anything?
 Would any of the hosts you’ve applied to be happy to let you know where you’re falling down?

 Don’t over-worry, though.
 The more popular sits have probably had lots of applications.
 Including from people who have plenty of experience and previous testimonials.
 Consider lowering your expectations about the type of sit you’re applying for and build up your profile with testimonials of your own.